New Personal Grants Project Launched

 Robust support must be available across a wide range of areas, including independent living skills, financial capability, housing rights, employability, mental health, and life skills.”

-MACS has been supporting vulnerable young people for over 30 years, working with 11 to 25-year-olds experiencing homelessness, mental health challenges, or the need for support in building stable, independent lives.
+MACS has been supporting vulnerable young people for over 35 years, working with 11–25-year-olds experiencing homelessness, mental health challenges, or needing support to live independently.

 To find out more about the Centre for Homelessness Impact’s personalised budgets trial, visit: Homeless Impact